bonfire-networks/CommonsPub-Server/README.md

 # CommonsPub Federated Server

 ## About the project
-A project to create a generic federated server, based on the `ActivityPub` and `ActivityStreams` web standards).
+[CommonsPub](http://commonspub.org) is a project to create a generic federated server, based on the `ActivityPub` and `ActivityStreams` web standards).

 This is the back-end, written in Elixir (running on the Erlang VM, and using the Phoenix web framework).
 The federation API uses [ActivityPub](http://activitypub.rocks/) The client API uses GraphQL.
-The front-end is built with React (in a [seperate repo](https://gitlab.com/moodlenet/clients/react)).
+The front-end is built with React (in a [seperate repo](https://gitlab.com/CommonsPub/Client).

 This codebase was forked from [MoodleNet](http://moodle.net/), which was originally forked from [Pleroma](https://git.pleroma.social/pleroma/pleroma).